-The commission approves proposed license plates and monitors the charitable groups receiving funds.
+The commission reviews proposed license plates and monitors the charitable groups receiving funds.

-Established non-profit organizations that are registered with the Nevada Secretary of State or government agencies may request a specialty license plate using the application below.
+Established non-profit organizations that are registered with the Nevada Secretary of State or government agencies may request a specialty license plate.
 Plates may also be requested through the State Legislature.
-All plates are submitted to the Commission on Special License Plates for approval.

 DMV Special Plates